AverageZ/old-labellin-magoo/README.md

 # old-labellin-magoo

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A github, zenhub automation bot to move tickets through pipelines
+> A GitHub App built with [Probot](https://github.com/probot/probot) that automates tickets through ZenHub pipelines

+## But, what do you do Old Labellin' Magoo?
+1. When a GitHub issue is labeled it is moved to the ZenHub pipeline matching the label name (case insensitive)
+2. More to come...

 ## Setup